 The Company is devoting substantially all of its efforts toward product research and development, and raising capital.
-Its first product candidate began Phase I clinical trial in February 2003.
-This same product candidate began concurrent Phase II clinical trial in January 2004.
+Its first product candidate began a Phase I clinical trial in February 2003.
+Patient dosing in this trial was completed in March 2005.
+This same product candidate began a concurrent Phase II clinical trial in January 2004.
+Patient dosing in this trial commenced in May of 2005

-As shown in the consolidated financial statements, the Company incurred net losses of \$19,886 for the cumulative period from inception (July 10, 2000) through December 31, 2004.
+As shown in the consolidated financial statements, the Company incurred net losses of \$26,430 for the cumulative period from inception (July 10, 2000) through December 31, 2005.
 The Company expects to incur additional losses and use additional cash in its operations in the near future.
-To date, the Company has raised \$26,630 in capital through (i) the issuance of convertible notes; (ii) the sale of common stock through a public offering; and (iii) the sale of common stock and warrants through private placements.
-From inception (July 10, 2000) through December 31, 2004, the Company used cash of \$15,356 in its operations.
-At December 31, 2004, the Company had \$10,704 of cash and cash equivalents available to fund future operations, which management believes is sufficient cash to fund its operations through at least March 31, 2006.
+Through December 31, 2005, the Company had raised \$26,630 in capital through (i) the issuance of convertible notes; (ii) the sale of common stock through a public offering; and (iii) the sale of common stock and warrants through private placements.
+From inception (July 10, 2000) through December 31, 2005, the Company used cash of \$21,483 in its operations.
+At December 31, 2005, the Company had \$4,466 of cash and cash equivalents available to fund future operations, which when combined with approximately \$9.3 million net of transaction costs raised through the sale of convertible debentures issued on February 14, 2006 (see Note 11), management believes is sufficient cash to fund its operations through at least June 2007.